Study: In 2018 primaries, Democratic voter enthusiasm surges

 And the House primary numbers not only show a bigger Democratic bump, they show that more people have voted in Democratic House primaries than Republican House primaries in 2018 — flipping the script from 2014.
 (The same 31 states will have voted in both years.)

 The Pew analysis also found the Democratic primary vote surging in Senate and gubernatorial races, but the House vote numbers were especially noteworthy.
-In part, they are the result of the Democrats challenging in more districts around the country, fielding candidates and energizing voters.
+In part, they are the result of Democrats fielding challengers in more districts around the country, energizing their voters.

 But the national numbers don’t tell the whole story, particularly in midterm elections where specific candidates and unique district dynamics can play a big role.
-And in individual states and districts, the numbers can look very different.
-Consider three states: California, Ohio and Iowa.
-All states with important battleground House districts in 2018.
+And in individual states and districts, the numbers can look different.
+Consider three states with important battleground House districts in 2018: California, Iowa and Ohio.

 California:

-By most standards, the numbers for the Democrats in California are very good in 2018.
+By most standards, the numbers for California Democrats are very good in 2018.
 Turnout among Democrats in that state’s House primaries on June 5 was up 84 percent compared to 2014.
-Turnout was up for Republicans too, but by much less, only about 30 percent.
+Turnout was up for Republicans, too, but by much less, only about 30 percent.

 And that just further exacerbated the Democratic primary vote advantage in the state, to nearly 2 million in 2018, compared to about 525,000 in 2014.